Senior Product Owner

 Sam Kirsh holds a Honours Bachelor of Arts in Economics from Dalhousie University and a Master of Arts in Economics from the University of Toronto.
 While at Dalhousie, he was awarded the Anonymous Prize in Economics and Honours Thesis Prize for thorough analytical research papers.
 Following the completion of his graduate studies, he began working in the Transfer Pricing department at Grant Thornton in Toronto, specializing in multinational tax and financial agreements.
 Outside of work, Sam enjoys exercising, wilderness camping, and walking his dog Scout.

-Dr. Nicholas Li is an Assistant Professor at Ryerson University whose primary research and teaching fields are development and empirical trade.
+Dr. Nicholas Li is an Assistant Professor at Toronto Metropolitan University whose primary research and teaching fields are development and empirical trade.
 His research has been published in top journals like the American Economic Review, Review of Economics and Statistics, Journal of the European Economic Association and Journal of International Economics and has been featured in policy-centric forums like the Canadian Federal Budget, CD Howe Institute, Ideas4India, VoxEU, Cato Institute, Wall Street Journal, and major Canadian newspapers.

 Dr. Li’s research focuses on how trade and other market frictions affect prices, product variety, and household welfare.
 One strand of research explores how trade and competition affect retail and manufacturing firms in North America.
 Another strand explores issues related to household welfare in India including measurement of food consumption and the effects of anti-poverty policies on production and markets.